 Maybe you have never needed the services of an attorney before; but now you do.
-Obviously, you want an attorney who can handle your particular legal situation, and who has experience and expertise in the area of law relating to your legal needs.
+Obviously, you want an attorney who can handle your particular legal situation, and who has experience and expertise in the area of law relating to you legal needs.
 This is especially true for people, like you, that have been accused of violating a criminal law and face the risk of being jailed or sent to prison upon conviction.

-To assist you in finding an experienced lawyer, the Supreme Court of Florida directed The Florida Bar to offer a "Board Certification" program for Florida Bar members.
-The program is designed to help the public make an informed decision when seeking and selecting a lawyer.
+To assist you in finding an experienced lawyer, The Supreme Court of Florida directed The Florida Bar to offer a “Board Certification” program for Florida Bar members.
+The program is designed to help the public make an informed decision when seeking and slecting a lawyer.
 Anthony G. Ryan is a Board Certified criminal trial lawyer which means he has been recognized by the Florida Bar as a criminal trial expert.

 What is a Board Certified Criminal Trial Attorney?